rust-lang/reference/src/panic.md

 > [!NOTE]
 > The panic runtime can be chosen in `rustc` with the [`-C panic`] CLI flag when building any crate type except an rlib.

-> [!NOTE]
-> When compiling code that is guaranteed to be linked to a non-recoverable panic runtime, the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.

 See also the [`panic_handler` attribute](runtime.md#the-panic_handler-attribute) which can be used to change the behavior of panics.

 r[panic.strategy]